Chargeprice API Documentation

 By using the Chargeprice API, you are accepting the entirety of the following terms.
 These terms are subject to change at any time without notice.

-Only use your personal API key
+Only use your own API key

 Additionally the provided API key must only be used for the application that was agreed on with Chargeprice.
 Any use in a new application must be requested first.